 This online course explores the use of digital technologies to enhance teaching and learning in the areas of Social, Environmental and Scientific Education (SESE) and Science, Technology, Engineering and Mathematics (STEM).
-In particular, it will provide a hands-on experience of online the following areas: pretend, socio-dramatic and small world play; planning for play and developing language through play.
-This course is ideal for any teacher wishing to incorporate play as a pedagogy into their classroom practice.
+In particular, it will provide a hands-on experience of online resources for science, history, geography, maths and basic programming.
+It will feature survey creation tools for science projects, timeline creation tools and multi-media story telling applications for history, various online mapping resources for geography, a variety of online numeracy resources, tools and applications as well as approaches to introduce pupils to computer programming including the use of scratch.